 Hang Out at a Bookstore

-Washington DC has a few unique bookstores that offer a selection of mainstream bestsellers and more eclectic titles, food and drink and a variety of book talks and signings.
-In Dupont Circle, stop by Kramerbooks & Afterwords Cafe, further up Connecticut Avenue, check out the famed Politics & Prose, or visit Busboys & Poets at their U Street or Mt.
-Vernon Triangle locations.Continue to 11 of 11 below.
+Washington has several unique bookstores that offer a selection of mainstream bestsellers and more eclectic titles, food and drink, and a variety of book talks and signings.
+In Dupont Circle, stop by Kramerbooks & Afterwords Cafe.
+Further up Connecticut Avenue, check out the famed Politics and Prose or visit Busboys and Poets at their U Street or Mount Vernon Triangle locations.Continue to 11 of 11 below.

 11 of 11

 Pamper Yourself at a Day Spa